Jonathan Hollander: Career

 Hollander left college to pursue a dance career in New York City.
 There his teachers included Merce Cunningham, Margaret Craske, Dan Wagoner, Dianna Byer, Janet Panetta, and Ann Parson at the Joffrey Ballet School.
-He first performed for choreographer Twyla Tharp in 1971; and danced with the New York Dance Collective from 1971-1975, before launching his own studio and dance troupe in 1976.
-The studio was located at 54 Stone Street in New York City from 1976-1984; and is currently at 380 Broadway.
+He first performed for choreographer Twyla Tharp in 1971; and danced with the New York Dance Collective from 1971 to 1975, before launching his own studio and dance troupe in 1976.
+The studio was located at 54 Stone Street in New York City from 1976 to 1984; and is currently at 380 Broadway.
 Battery Dance Company is considered a pioneer in expanding New York's arts scene to lower Manhattan.
 "Cultural activity first surfaced on Wall Street in the early 1970s.
 Two avant-garde groups, Battery Dance Company and Creative Time,..were founded in lower Manhattan to take advantage of the vacuum of contemporary art and the potential audience of some 500,000 people."

 In addition to offering dance classes, the Battery Dance Studio has been the site of salon events featuring such notable Indian artists as Mallika Sarabhai; the Jhaveri Sisters; Sandip Mallick; and Nirupana and Rajendra.
 The Battery Dance Company has also presented such notable artists as C.V.
 Chandrasekhar; Tero Saarinen; and Tommi Kitti, and has played host to K. Jayan, Isheeta Ganguly, and the Silesian Dance Theatre of Poland.
 Swapnasundari and her troupe of Kathakali dancers appeared at the Downtown Dance Festival, making their New York debut.
 The Janavak National Folk Dance Troupe of India toured the United States in 2001 under the auspices of Battery Dance Company.

 Hollander spent three months in India as a Fulbright Lecturer on Dance in 1992, during which time he deepened his connections to the Indian dance community.
 He taught workshops at the Darpana and Kadamb Institutions in Ahmedabad, M.S.
 University in Baroda, Nalanda Dance Institute and NCPA in Mumbai; and his company undertook a six-city tour of India.
 The following year he organized the American debut and tour of the Jhaveri Sisters, renowned exponents of Manipuri Dance.
 In 1995, Hollander curated "PURUSH: Expressions of Man," a program celebrating male performers representing various classical Indian dance styles including Bharata Natyam, Kathak, Kuchipudi, and Kathakali.
 This program made its debut at The Music Centre in Chennai; appeared at the Lincoln Center Out-of-Doors Festival; and undertook an 18-city tour of the United States.
 He has organized various conferences, seminars and town-hall meetings related to Indian dance.

 The Battery Dance Company tours nationally and internationally, sometimes as a cultural ambassador under the auspices of the U.S. State Department.
 It has appeared at such notable venues as Lincoln Center for the Performing Arts in New York City; the Beijing International Modern Dance Festival; Taipei Arts Festival; Open Look Festival in St. Petersburg; Stockholm's Moderna Museet; Hyogo Performing Arts Center in Japan; Cultural Center of the Philippines; National Center for the Performing Arts, in Mumbai; and others.